neuralnishan/neuralnishan.github.io/_pages/about.md

 Beyond my technical prowess, I am deeply committed to advancing principles of diversity, equity, and inclusion, fostering a climate of belonging within any professional milieu.
 My adaptability extends to remote work arrangements, a mode of operation I have honed to a fine art.
 I take pride in my ability to distill complex raw data into actionable, meaningful insights, a skill set indispensable in delivering value to stakeholders and propelling data-driven decision-making processes.
 {: .notice}

 ---
-> I strengthened my skill set by acquiring the Oracle and Microsoft certifications that the majority of the industry now requires for enhanced career prospects.
+I strengthened my skill set by acquiring the **Oracle and Microsoft** certifications that the majority of the industry now requires for enhanced career prospects.
 I have also had quite good commitment for the last two years to these through continuous learning and dedication, and I have obtained both theoretical and hands-on expertise in Azure Cloud and Oracle Cloud Data Science.
 Additionally, I am able to utilize best practices for cloud computing and machine learning to solve real-world problems.
+{: .notice}

 # Microsoft Azure Certification
 ![Certificate Image](/files/microsoft/microsoft_cert_merge.png)

 ## Azure Odyssey: A Trilogy of Triumph!

----
 I embarked on an epic quest in the realm of **Azure** , I’ve obtained three mighty challenges.And,I believe that each certification, a beacon of my intuition guiding me to a future where I craft the extraordinary.Onward I march, to a horizon brimming with possibilities, ready to explore the AI landscape.
 {: .notice}